anilram/Todo-AngularApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Express server

+Express server is a lightweight server to help us serve our app.

+Installation Command: `npm i express --save`
+Server Start Command: `node server.js`, which runs whatever there in the server.js